 - Exercise helps relax your body and mind.
 However, you shouldn't do it before sleep, as it will make you feel awake.

 - Why not yoga your way to better sleep?
 It takes just 5 minutes before going to bed, and the effects are amazing.

 - Looking at cellphones and computer screens keeps us awake, so avoid doing it later in the day.

 - Find a healthier way to be responsible and to remember your tasks, like writing down what you need to do.

 - Find out what stops you from going to bed at the same time each evening.
 You might realize it's just a force of habit.

 The best solution for insomnia caused by job stress might be meditation.

 It combines mindfulness, breathing techniques, and it will help you become aware of unhealthy habits that are keeping you awake.
 But note that meditation will either make you sleepy, or awake, it depends on you.

 Practice it just before sleep or a couple of hours before.
 In the long run, it will help you relieve stress.
 While it does take time, it's more than worth it.

 If you are struggling with sleep issues in spite of your best efforts to self-diagnose and treat your sleep issues, you simply need help from qualified sleep specialists trained to help improve your sleep.
-Please visit your local sleep clinic, and if you live in Alaska, click on the link below to connect with a professional sleep specialist.
+Please visit your local sleep clinic.
+If you live in Alaska, click on the link below to connect with a professional sleep specialist @ Alaska Sleep Clinic.